-The thought of what will happen to your assets and property after you pass away may seem too morbid to think about, but every knowledgeable attorney—or anyone who has experienced the hassle of property distribution—can tell you that the sooner you act, the better it is for everyone involved.
+The thought of what will happen to your assets and property after you pass away may seem too difficult to think about, but every knowledgeable attorney—or anyone who has experienced the hassle of property distribution—can tell you that the sooner you act, the better it is for everyone involved.

 Our firm provides counsel in the creation of Wills, Revocable Living Trusts, Medical Powers of Attorney, Living Wills, and Financial Powers of Attorney, and other estate planning techniques.
 We want to ensure that your personal matters and financial affairs are appropriately structured.

 If you own property, have children, have recently been married or divorced or wish to make a special bequest to a friend or relative, you should create or update your Will and/or Trust.
-If you are new to the Surprise or Sun City communities, Arizona area or your Will or other estate planning documents were created in another state, you may want to have your documents reviewed for validity.
+If you are new to the Surprise, Sun City communities, and West Valley Arizona area or your Will or other estate planning documents were created in another state, you may want to have your documents reviewed for validity.
 In any situation, if your estate planning documents are older than 3 years, you really need to have your documents reviewed to ensure that they still comply with the law.